codeplaysoftware/syclacademy/Code_Exercises/Exercise_01_Compiling_with_SYCL/doc.md

 ---

-For this first exercise you simply need to install ComputeCpp and the SYCL Academy dependencies and then verify your installation by comping a source file for SYCL.
+For this first exercise you simply need to install a SYCL implementation and the SYCL Academy dependencies and then verify your installation by comping a source file for SYCL.

 ### 1.)
-Installing ComputeCpp
+Installing a SYCL implementation

-To install ComputeCpp follow the instructions in the README.md of the SYCL Academy repository for installing ComputeCpp and the necessary OpenCL drivers.
+To install a SYCL implementation, follow the instructions in the README.md of the SYCL Academy repository.

 ### 2.)
 Verifying your environment

+Depending on the SYCL implementation used, the steps to verify your environment might vary.

+#### When using ComputeCpp

 ComputeCpp includes a tool called `computecpp_info` which lists all the devices available on your machine and displays which are setup with the correct